The Romanian deadlift can be an effective exercise to improve the development of your glutes, low-back, and hamstrings.

 3. Good Mornings

-The good-morning can replace the Romanian deadlift if you want to target more of your low and mid-back muscles.
+The good morning can replace the Romanian deadlift if you want to target the entirety of your posterior chain.

 I wouldn’t suggest doing good mornings unless you are fairly competent with various complex barbell movements, like the back squat, front squat, and deadlift.

-This is because good mornings rely on strong lifting mechanics, including knowing how to keep your spine neutral and how to implement a proper hip-hinge movement pattern.
-If you lift too heavy in the good morning and you don’t have the right technique, the risk of injury is quite high.
+Good mornings rely on strong lifting mechanics, which means you must know how to keep your spine neutral and how to implement a proper hip-hinge movement pattern.
+If you lift too heavy in the good morning and you don't have the right technique, the risk of injury is almost certain.

 How To Do It